 Let’s forget about Bardon’s mystical ‘magician’ for now.
 Instead, let’s say the magician is you.
 And you have had an idea, a goal you would like to manifest in your life.

 The divine ideas, or new ideas, you have had come from your higher-conscious self.
 Thoughts are energy, the electricity that we give out and magnetic energy which we receive.

-Our subconscious remembers our experiences and associates our reaction to our experiences with emotions.
+Our subconscious remembers our experiences and associates our reactions to our experiences with emotions.
 The subconscious, our childlike ego, sends the idea to our conscious mind – also called our habitual mind.

 We are creatures of habit because our subconscious mind keeps telling us to do the same things we have always done.
 Why – because that is all the subconscious mind knows.
 It makes us react to experiences we have already had.
 This is why we get cravings.